jeffrey1183/coding-notes/cs-50/README.md

 * Project 3
 * Final project

-"Advanced Learning" in my notes is what I learning exceed the original knowledge.
+"Advanced Learning" in my notes is what I learn more than original course.
 I actively find relative and extensive knowledge.